justjohnd/workflow/Wordpress Theme Instructions.md

 Metadata is information about a website, which helps search engines index and rank it, making your site easier to find on the web.
 This site uses AIOSEO, a plugin that helps manage that information.
 AIOSEO does not recognize content in custom fields (used throughout this site).
 Hence, the plugin shows numerous unnecessary warnings in the Basic SEO and Readibility sections of the page or post.
 Please disregard these warnings.

 Note that all pages and posts are set up to automatically generate appropriate metadata by default, so you do not need to set it up.
-You may however tailor any page/post name and meta description to your liking using the AIOSEO fields:
+You may however tailor any page/post name and meta description to your liking using the AIOSEO fields.
+You can see edit directly from any page or post:

+1. Go to All in One SEO -> Search Appearance -> Content Types.
+Go to Posts or Pages (whichever you wich to change) and click the Advanced tab.
+Under Other Options, toggle "Show AIOSEO Metabox".
-1. Go to any page or post and click Edit
+2. Go to any page or post and click Edit
-2. If you do not see the AIOSEO tool bar, click the three dots in the top right corner and then select AIOSEO from the Plugins section
+3. If you do not see the AIOSEO tool bar, click the three dots in the top right corner and then select AIOSEO from the Plugins section
-3. Click Edit Snippet.
+4. Click Edit Snippet.
 Here you can manually change the title and description for any page.
+5. If you do not want the AIOSEO Metabox seen by default in your post or page editory view, repeat Step 1 and toggle off "Show AIOSEO Metabox"

 ## Images
 Large images can slow your site way down.
 Here are some tips for image optimization.